The Illusion of Readiness in Health AI: Results

+Across the six stress tests, recurring limitations cluster into three stages of model behavior:\textit{input handling}, \textit{reasoning and inference}, and \textit{output communication}.
+Each represents a distinct reliability dimension that links model behavior to potential sources of clinical risk.
+A concise summary is shown below; the full taxonomy, including cognitive mechanisms and harm potential, appears in - Data Table~\ref{tab:taxonomy_main}.

+This taxonomy organizes observed failure patterns along the cognitive pathway from perception to communication, providing a structured lens for assessing readiness, safety, and interpretability in health AI models.

-\section{Benchmarking the Benchmarks: What Are We Really Measuring?}
+\subsection{Benchmarking the Benchmarks: What Are We Really Measuring?}

-Despite similar leaderboard scores, Section~\ref{sec:stress-tests} revealed substantial variation in how models respond to medical stressors—ranging from hallucinated justifications to modality overreliance and format-based shortcuts.
+Despite similar leaderboard scores, Section~\ref{sec:stress-tests} revealed substantial variation in how models respond to medical stressors-ranging from hallucinated justifications to modality overreliance and format-based shortcuts.
 These divergent behaviors raise a fundamental question:

-\begin{quote} \textit{If models succeed on benchmarks but fail under stress, what do these benchmarks actually measure—and how can we improve them?} \end{quote}
+\begin{quote} \textit{If models succeed on benchmarks but fail under stress, what do these benchmarks actually measure-and how can we improve them?} \end{quote}

 To answer this, we systematically analyzed six representative benchmarks using structured clinician input to understand what each benchmark actually tests.